 7.1 Coverage of fiber broadband, including fiber LAN (%)

-Coverage in 2017.
-For Iceland, data refer to homes connected, for all other countries data refer to homes passed.
-Data for Latvia and Lithuania not available.
+For Iceland and Lithuania, data refer to homes connected, for all other countries data refer to homes passed.
+Data for Latvia is not available.

 7.2 Coverage of fixed broadband with download speed of 30 Mbps or more (%)